Green-Software-Foundation/if-plugin-website/README.md

 To ensure plugins integrate easily into Impact Framework, there are some simple rules about how they are structured.
 You can read about the plugin requirements [here](https://if.greensoftware.foundation/developers/how-to-build-plugins).

-Each plugin is expected to be available in a Github repository and/or an npm package.
+Each plugin is expected to be available in a Github repository (or equivalent) and/or an npm package.

 This website lists plugins so that they are discoverable for other developers who can use them in their pipelines.